BabychOleksii/SQL_Calendar/README.md

 # SQL_Calendar
- Fiscal calendar for Ukraine and Canada 2017-2027 written in SQL for Oracle Database 11g.
+ Fiscal calendar for Ukraine and Canada 2017-2027 written using SQL for Oracle Database 11g.